Theme

 Part of the wider vLLM infrastructure orbit

-The notable angle is the connection to the larger vLLM ecosystem, which makes the project easier to place in the serving and performance layer of AI infrastructure.
+The project connects to the larger vLLM ecosystem, which makes it easier to place in the serving and performance layer of AI infrastructure.

 Availability